kiwicopple/paul.copplest.one/docs/knowledge/philosophy/ethics.md

 # Ethics

-> Status: DRAFT

-## About this article
+## About

-Most of this article was written when I was very young.
-I wanted to "go down the rabbit hole" of ethics without first reading about it.
-In doing so, I wanted to come up with a framework where society could judge the ethics of a person and of an action.
+This article was written when I was very young.
+It was written mostly from first principles and i've left it largely untouched as a way to reflect back on my younger self.

 ## Introduction